Our campus has a long history that we work to preserve, which includes the maintenance and conservation of our heritage-listed buildings.

 The University of Sydney was established as Australia's first tertiary institution in 1850.

-Our heritage team work to maintain the heritage nature of our built environment when undertaking repairs, refurbishments or additions to buildings.
+Our heritage team works to maintain the heritage nature of our built environment when undertaking repairs, refurbishments or additions to buildings.

 To help maintain our history, we conduct the following conservation activities:

-All requirements for heritage conservation and compliance are monitored by our Heritage Architect Chris Legge-Wilkinson who can be contacted on firstname.lastname@example.org.
+All requirements for heritage conservation and compliance are monitored by Campus Infrastructure Services, who can be contacted by email at email@example.com.

-The Heritage Asset Management Strategy (HAMS) process was designed by the NSW Heritage Branch and the NSW State Treasury to help organisations prepare asset management plans for the conservation and management of heritage assets.
+The Heritage Asset Management Strategy (HAMS) process was designed by the New South Wales Government's Office of Environment and Heritage and Treasury to help organisations prepare asset management plans for the conservation and management of heritage assets.

-Our Heritage Asset Management Strategy is our guiding document for conservation and maintenance.
-Our Section 170 Register, conservation management plans and our HAMS are the tools we use to meet the requirements of the NSW Heritage Act 1977.
+Our Heritage Asset Management Strategy guides our conservation and maintenance.
+Our Section 170 Register, conservation management plans and HAMS are the tools we use to meet the requirements of the NSW Heritage Act 1977.
 Our HAMS responds to the State Agency Heritage Guide, which requires certain actions under Sections 170 and 170A of the Act.

 We have conservation management plans for numerous buildings on our main campus.
-The following documents are also available by emailing the University Heritage Architect on email@example.com.
+The following documents are also available by email – please contact Campus Infrastructure Services on firstname.lastname@example.org.